-- Get another person to help you attach the slide-bracket assemblies to the rack. - The slide-bracket assemblies can be installed on either the left or right side of the rack. - Refer to the illustrations for examples of the proper alignment of the slide-bracket assemblies. - Position the slide-bracket assembly behind the mounting rail so that the slides will extend out from the front of the rack. - b.
-If necessary, loosen the screws at the rear of the slide bracket assembly and adjust the length of the slide-bracket to fit the mounting rail.
+- 1. Get another person to help you attach the slide-bracket assemblies to the rack. - The slide-bracket assemblies can be installed on either the left or right side of the rack. - Refer to the illustrations for examples of the proper alignment of the slide-bracket assemblies. - Position the slide-bracket assembly behind the mounting rail so that the slides will extend out from the front of the rack. - If necessary, loosen the screws at the rear of the slide bracket assembly and adjust the length of the slide-bracket to fit the mounting rail.
 Tighten the screws.

-Insert screws (6M by 16 mm) through the mounting rail to the slide-bracket assembly.
+- c.
+Position a nut bar behind the slide-bracket assembly. - Insert screws (6M by 16 mm) through the mounting rail, the slide-bracket assembly, and nut bars.
 Do not tighten the screws.

-- Attach the slide bracket assembly to the rear of the rack: - a.
-Position the slide-bracket assembly inside the mounting rail. - Insert screws (6M by 16 mm) through the mounting rail to the slide-bracket assembly.
+- 4. Attach the slide-bracket assembly to the rear of the rack: - a.
+Position the slide-bracket assembly inside the mounting rail. - b.
+Position a nut bar behind the slide-bracket assembly. - c.
+Insert screws (6M by 16 mm) through the mounting rail to the slide-bracket assembly.
 Do not tighten the screws.

-- Attach the other slide-bracket assembly to the front and rear of the rack. - Push the slide-bracket assemblies to the outermost positions on the rack.
+- 5. Attach the other slide-bracket assembly to the front and rear of the rack. - Push the slide-bracket assemblies to the outermost positions on the rack.

 - Tighten all screws to secure both slide-bracket assemblies.
-If you are using a torque screwdriver, use the following torque setting: 8-11 Nm (70.8-97.0 in/lbs). - Attach the cable-management arm to the rear of the rack: - Position the cable-management arm bracket on the outside of the mounting rail. - Insert screws (M6 by 16 mm) through the cable-management arm bracket, mounting rail, and cage nuts.
+If you are using a torque screwdriver, use the following torque setting: 8-11 Nm (70.8-97.0 in/lbs). - 8.
+Attach the cable-management arm to the rear of the rack: - a.
+Position the cable-management arm bracket on the outside of the mounting rail. - Insert screws (M6 by 16 mm) through the cable-management arm bracket, mounting rail, and cage nuts.
 Tighten the screws.